 This event was held on September 30, 2021.
 To watch the livestream, click here.

 What do you know about the history of intersectional feminism in the Netherlands?
 As early as the 1980s, women from diverse backgrounds united in the Black, Migrant, and Refugee Women’s Movement.
-On Thursday, September 30, 2021, as part of Fellow Tamara Hartman‘s (2020 John Lewis Fellowship) Action Project, we will highlight the story and legacy of one extraordinary woman.
+On Thursday, September 30, 2021, as part of Fellow Tamara Hartman‘s (2020 John Lewis Fellowship) Action Project, we highlighted the story and legacy of one extraordinary woman.

 Joan Ferrier (1953-2014) was a pioneer in intersectional feminism.
 Ferrier’s work with a.o.
 E-Quality, the United Nations, and Stichting Slavernijverleden stemmed from a lifelong passion for the emancipation of Black women and Women of Color.
 Ferrier worked tirelessly for the integration of cross-disciplinary thinking into Dutch institutions and policies.
 Through her work, she made an indispensable contribution to the Black, Migrant, and Refugee Women’s Movement of the 1980s and 1990s in the Netherlands.